Get more details about the Health and Social Innovation program.

 By the end of this program students will be able to launch their own start-ups, examine and impact innovation within existing organizations, and understand how change can be realized by examining policy and regulations.
-There are three concentrations: Health Science, User Experience (UX), and Global Health Innovation.
+There are four concentrations: Health Science, User Experience (UX), Global Health Innovation, and Scientific and Medical Entrepreneurship.
 Through these concentrations, students will be equipped to tackle different health and social challenges of their choosing with a core curriculum steeped in methods of design thinking, principles of business, and market research.

 Baltimore is the best-kept secret of the nation’s innovation scene.
 It consistently ranks among the 20 hottest cities for tech (Richardson & Munshaw, 2017), and top three cities for women in technology (Curtis, 2017).
 Maryland as a whole was ranked third in Fast Company’s list of innovative states, and fourth in the number of startups per million residents (Bergl, Cattel, Feifer & Kratochwill, 2013).

 Baltimore is a city of makers, doers, creators, and problem solvers and students who complete this program will be equipped to become innovative leaders in a number of fields, including: business, consulting, interdisciplinary and transdiciplinary research, public administration, political advising, policymaking, community development, non-profit leadership, for-profit-leadership, community management, city and urban planning, entrepreneurship, international business, peace-making, and health and social research.

 The M.S. in Health and Social Innovation is a 36-credit graduate degree program taught using a combination of live instruction via interactive video conferencing as well as individually paced modules, and can be completed in two years.
 Students will take 18 core credits and 12 concentration credits.

 At the conclusion of their study, students in the MS Health and Social Innovation program will be prepared to: